 You see this in the self-hatred among the radical left in Britain and America.
 You see it in that hatred for Britain and America in nations around the world.
 And you see it today in the hatred for this history.

 Britain and America’s history is a massive signpost that points people to God.
-So Satan the devil hates it and works to blot it out, pushing a new message: God didn’t make Britain and America great.
+Thus, Satan the devil hates it and works to blot it out, pushing a new message: God didn’t make Britain and America great.
 Slavery did!
 They only became wealthy because they stole it from everybody else.

 This agenda underscores the importance of understanding this history.
-And not just the Victorian era—but the history that reaches back to Abraham.
+And not just the Victorian era—but the history that reaches back to the patriarch Abraham.
 It’s a history that points you to God and what He is doing in the world today—a history that contains a hope absent from the news today.

 You can learn this history by reading our free book The United States and Britain in Prophecy.